Ridgedale High School: Academics

-Students also receive credit for classes taken at Tri-Rivers Career Center or Ohio colleges through the state's College Credit Plus program.
+Students can receive credit for classes taken at Tri-Rivers Career Center or Ohio colleges through the state's College Credit Plus program.
+Students in grades 11 and 12 have the option to transfer full-time to Tri-Rivers Career Center, which significantly decreases the junior and senior class sizes at Ridgedale.

-Athletics and Extracurriculars
+Activities

 The team nickname is the Rockets.
 When Ridgedale was a member of the Mid-Ohio Athletic Conference, they had a long-standing rivalry with the Pleasant Spartans.
-A lot of competition held between the two schools often became heated.
+Competitions between the two schools often became heated.